What We Do:

 Medical and English language training begins for LFHC staff

-Kenro Izu awarded World of Children Award
+Kenro Izu receives World of Children Award

 Lao Friends Hospital for Children opens